 - CAD programs frequently specialize in a type of design: mechanical parts, artistic shapes, architecture, etc. There are dozens of 3D CAD programs; choose one that best meets your budget, skill level and design goal

-- Several popular 3D print services can be considered: i.materialise, Shapeways, Sculpteo
+- Several popular consumer-oriented 3D print services can be considered: i.materialise, Shapeways, Sculpteo and others

 - Each presents models you can choose from, or you can upload your own design for printing

-- Maybe.
+- No. Well, maybe.
 Certain 3D printers are capable of extruding food paste (melted chocolate, peanut butter, minced meat, squeezable cheese, etc), but like any other 3D printer they are very slow and you will starve while waiting for completion

 - In general personal 3D printers and their prints are NOT FOODSAFE.
 For example, you should never drink from a 3D printed cup unless it is ceramic, since the tiny layers can harbor bacteria, even after washing